salewski/ads-latex-greek-alphabet/README.md

 This is the README.md file for the `'ads-latex-greek-alphabet` project.

-This is just a tiny project that houses a LaTeX "cheat sheet" document that renders the letters of the Greek alphabet in a table, together with the letter names, pronunciations, and the LaTeX syntax required to render the respective letters.
+This is just a tiny project that houses a [LaTeX][WPLATEX] "cheat sheet" document that renders the letters of the Greek alphabet in a table, together with the letter names, pronunciations, and the LaTeX syntax required to render the respective letters.
 The alphabet letters are presented in both uppercase and